Raptors defeat Bucks 100-94 to advance to first NBA Finals

 TIP-INS

 Bucks: Milwaukee shot 4 for 16 in the second but three of its made baskets were 3-pointers. ...
-The Bucks had six points in the paint in the first half. ...
-Coach Mike Budenholzer was called for a technical foul on Milwaukee's first possession of the second half.
+The Bucks had six points in the paint in the first half.
+They finished with 28. ...
+Budenholzer was called for a technical foul on Milwaukee's first possession of the second half.
 Leonard missed the free throw. ...
 Antetokounmpo shot 5 for 10 at the free throw line.

 Raptors: Danny Green, who missed all three of his field goal attempts in 16 minutes in Game 5, had another rough night.
 Green shot 0 for 4 in 14 minutes. ...
 Leonard's 17 rebounds were his most in any game this postseason. ...
 Lowry had eight assists.